-On applying LEAP’s Talent identification and development programmes organisations will:
+On applying LEAP’s Talent identification and development your organisation will:

 Management effectiveness is ultimately about developing a strong team capable of delivering company objectives.
 There are two crucial components of a manager’s job – operational management and people management.
 In this article Tricia Cunningham outlines the people aspect of the role and what managers need to get right in order to be successful.